 Seeds are living beings that form the foundation of agriculture.
 Knowing where seeds come from and how they are grown is the root of seed literacy.
 This can lead to a deeper understanding of our global seed system and its impacts on local agriculture.
 Through seed awareness, infrastructure, growing, and sharing, we can engage in plant relationships that help create a diverse and truly local food system.

 In the Farm Hub’s Seed Growing program, we seek to respect seeds as living beings, increase seed literacy in our region, investigate conventional seed relationships, offer local solutions, and diversify the genetic, agricultural, and cultural presence of seeds in our region.

 In the Farm Hub’s Seed Growing program we nurture plants through their full lifecycles from seed to seed.
 The heartbeat of our seed work lives in our seed garden.
-This large-scale growing space is a place of biodiversity.
+This hand-scale growing space is a place of biodiversity.
 The soils host many species of plants all with their own specific seed cycles and connections to community partners.
-Throughout the season we seek to respect seeds as living beings, increase seed literacy in our region, question conventional seed relationships, support our community partners, and diversify the genetic, agricultural, and cultural presence of seeds in our region.

 Seed rematriation means the seeds are returning home.
 It’s a process of growing, saving and sharing seeds that have been separated from their home communities.
 Seeds are relatives with cultural resonance that can heal pieces of the historical traumas of separation from home and erasure of Indigenous presence.